cfw-guide/cemu.cfw.guide/docs/dumping-games.md

 ## Requirements

 - A USB storage device or SD card to dump your games to
+- A FAT32 SD card must be inserted into the system to launch dumpling (this will be fixed soon)

 ::: tip
 All storage devices must be formatted to FAT32 with 32KB (32768) allocation.
 For storage devices larger than 32GB, use [guiformat](http://ridgecrop.co.uk/index.htm?guiformat.htm) to format it correctly.